 The 12 Marketing Days of Christmas

 With the coming of Christmas many businesses are planning to stop around the 22nd December.
-Very handily that gives us 12 days of Christmas before everyone returns on the 4th January (although that may extend to the 6th – but there isn’t a 16 of anything around the festive season!).
+Very handily that gives us 12 days of Christmas before everyone returns on the 3rd January .
 So for your delectation, here are our 12 marketing days of Christmas…

 On the first day of Christmas my Marketing said to me: Thank you for the bus-iness